 Director of Photography

 Garry Phillips is an experienced cinematographer, having worked across film and television for well over two-decades.
-He recently shot the mini-series Picnic at Hanging Rock for Fremantle Media, Squinters for Jungle Entertainment and the second season of Jack Irish, starring Guy Pearce, for Easy Tiger.
+He recently shot the upcoming series The End for See-Saw Films/Foxtel and John Edward's Australian Gangster (Roadshow Rough Diamond).
+Garry received an AACTA Award for his work on the much anticipated mini-series Picnic at Hanging Rock for Fremantle Media in 2018.
+Other recent credits include Squinters for Jungle Entertainment and the second season of Jack Irish, starring Guy Pearce, for Easy Tiger.

 Additional television credits include Missing for Company Pictures in the UK, Indian Summers for Arte France, the first season of Secret City for Matchbox, The Story of Us for Essential Media/Seven network, Old School for Matchbox Pictures / ABC TV, and Cordell Jigsaw’s House of Hancock for The Nine Network